 Nobody wants to look at a social feed that feels like a laundry list of advertisements.
 Millennials in particular are sick of being sold to.

-What is User Generated Content going to do about this?
+How does User Generated Content help to combat this feeling?
 Rather than forcing authenticity (hint: which isn’t authentic at all), UGC is genuinely authentic thanks to your customers.

 For example, here’s a non-UGC post from Coastal that looks like a traditional promo post: